Mali Seafood Restaurant - Phuket

 Where Is It?

 Mali is situated in the southern part of Kata.
 Head south down Kata Rd., passing the Club Med on your right and if you’re walking, turn down the last soi on the left before the junction.
-The hotel restaurant is very well signposted and is snuggled next to Sugar Palm resort at the very end of the walking street.
+The hotel restaurant is very well signposted and is snuggled next to Sugar Marina Resort at the very end of the walking street.

 If driving, park on the road leading to the beach as the main car park opposite Kata Beach Resort has been mysteriously taken over by tuk tuks and double decker tour buses.